Anthem PPO HDHP FAQ and Resources

 Maybe.
 If you are not contributing to a Health Savings Account (HSA), you can use your Healthcare FSA for any healthcare-related expenses approved by the IRS at any time during the plan year.

-If you are contributing to an HSA, you cannot use your FSA funds to pay for services that apply to your HDHP deductible.
+If you are contributing to an HSA, you cannot use your FSA funds to pay for services that apply to your HDHP deductible – meaning medical or prescription costs.
 When enrolled in both FSA and HSA accounts, your FSA funds can only be used to pay for dental and vision services up until your deductible is met.
 Once you meet your deductible, then your FSA funds can be used for medical and prescription expenses.

 However, you can always use your HSA to pay for medical and prescription services that are applied to your HDHP deductible.